 Skin Disorders:The presence of pustules represents conditions that could be spread by massage.
 The following conditions can be contagious-Warts, boils, acne, impetigo, herpes simplex, tinea, ringworm, scabies.The following could be aggravated by massage-bites/stings, eczema and psoriasis.
 If eczema or psoriasis is not infected or looking red then massage may be of assistance and may help the client feel better about this part of the body.

-, Recent heart attack, Congestive heart failure, Shock, Recently given birth, Recent surgery, Venous catheters.
+Thrombosis: A thrombosis is a blood clot.
+It can be lodged in avein-DVT (deep vein thrombosis).
+Massage is contraindicated because it may dislodge the clot which could send it through the circulation where it could lodge in the lungs causing a pulmonary embolism-a life threatening condition.
+Risk factors include: Prolonged bed rest, Immobility-especially hip fracture, joint replacement or spinal cord injury, Recent heart attack, Congestive heart failure, Shock, Recently given birth, Recent surgery, Venous catheters.
 Signs and symptoms are:Inflammation-pain/swelling, Deep muscle tenderness (unexplained), Fever and general malaise, Swelling, tenderness or pain along the vein.
 Common sites are: Soleus muscle and posterior tibial and peroneal veins, Femoral vein, Ileofemoral veins, Calf veins.
 Treatment: People with these conditions or are in a high risk group may be put on blood thinning medication such as Warfarin or Heparin.
 People taking blood thinners should be given a physicians approval before commencing massage treatment because they can be bruised easily which can lead to internal bleeding.

 Heart Failure: If a person is suffering from right/left sided or congestive (both) heart failure a Doctor’s approval should be received before commencing massage treatment.
 Returning blood flow can place extra strain on the heart.